SmartlyDressedGames/Unturned-Docs/assets/item-asset/gun-asset.rst

 If an Audio Clip named "Shoot" is included, it will play after the gun is fired.
 Including Audio Clips named "Reload" and "Hammer" will cause audio to play after reloading and hammering the gun, respectively.

 An "Aim" Audio Clip can be included to have audio play after aiming down sights.
 For example, a longbow might want to have an the sound of the bow being drawn play.
 Miniguns can also include an Audio Clip named "Minigun" to have audio play while revving the minigun.

+If a gun is configured to use the gun jamming feature, the "ChamberJammed" Audio Clip will play when a jam occurs.

 File Setup
 ----------